 The New Markets Tax Credit was designed to increase the flow of private sector capital to businesses, nonprofits, community facilities, and other important projects in America’s poorest communities.
 Rather than providing a direct federal grant to projects, the program marshals the private sector resources by providing a incentive for taxpayers to invest a community development organizations with a proven track record of impact in low income communities.
 These organizations put that capital to work, financing everything from manufacturing expansions to health clinics and daycare centers.
-Since 2000, the program has delivered $75 billion to nearly 5,000 projects, creating 750,000 jobs in hard hit communities.
+Since 2000, the program has delivered $110 billion to more than 6,500 projects, creating over 1,000,000 jobs.

 To deliver capital to these underserved “new markets,” the NMTC authorizing statute created a new category of investment intermediary, Community Development Entities (CDEs).
 A CDE is typically a non-profit loan fund, community development organization or private financial institution.
 To gain certification as a CDE the entity must be a domestic corporation, have a demonstrated mission of serving or providing capital to low-income communities or people, and maintain accountability to residents of low-income communities through representation on a governing or advisory board to the CDE.
 CDEs must be certified by the Community Development Financial Institutions (CDFI) Fund of Treasury, the administering agency for the NMTC.